 A variety of mental illnesses can be significantly improved by an emotional support cat.
 Here’s how.

-Reduced Anxiety —Cats are known for their ability to improve mood and provide emotional support, which can be particularly beneficial for individuals dealing with anxiety or depression.
+Reduced Anxiety - Cats are known for their ability to improve mood and provide emotional support, which can be particularly beneficial for individuals dealing with anxiety or depression.
 Concentrating on something other than yourself can have a profoundly positive effect on anxiety because it shifts your attention from excessive rumination and obsessing over the causes of your anxiety to loving and caring for your emotional support animal.
+Research has linked companion animals with reduced stress reactivity and improved emotional well-being.

-Relieve Stress and Depressive Symptoms —The presence of an emotional support cat can lower stress levels and promote relaxation through their soothing presence and calming actions.
+Relieve Stress and Depressive Symptoms - The presence of an emotional support cat can lower stress levels and promote relaxation through their soothing presence and calming actions.
 By providing their owners with a feeling of direction and significance, emotional support cats help their owners cope with the symptoms of depression.
+Peer-reviewed literature has described beneficial effects of companion animals on mood and coping in some individuals.

-Reduce Loneliness —Emotional support cats provide constant companionship, helping to alleviate feelings of loneliness and isolation.
+Reduce Loneliness - Emotional support cats provide constant companionship, helping to alleviate feelings of loneliness and isolation.
 Since loneliness can lead to a wide range of other problems, it is an especially difficult mental illness to treat.
 Having a cat or another emotional support animal can help lessen some of the negative effects of being alone.
+Studies have noted social and emotional support from companion animals for people living with mental health challenges.

-Improve Sleep Quality —Your emotional support cat can greatly enhance the quality of your sleep by assisting you in de-stressing and reducing anxiety before bedtime.
+Improve Sleep Quality - Your emotional support cat can greatly enhance the quality of your sleep by assisting you in de-stressing and reducing anxiety before bedtime.
 Some individuals find that placing their ESA on the bed at night helps them go to sleep faster and wake up less during the night.
+Some surveys and clinical observations suggest pet presence can influence sleep patterns.

-Improve Exercise and Physical Fitness —Interacting with an emotional support cat can have positive effects on physical health, such as lowering blood pressure and reducing the risk of heart disease.
+Improve Exercise and Physical Fitness - Interacting with an emotional support cat can have positive effects on physical health, such as lowering blood pressure and reducing the risk of heart disease.
 Although most cats aren't trained to walk on a leash, many will enjoy walks, whether they are carried or they are on a leash, if you start them off early.
 You can stay active and have fun even if you just set aside some time to play with your indoor cat while it chases toys.
+Scientific statements have associated pet ownership with potential cardiovascular benefits for some people.

-Housing Benefits —Having an emotional support cat may qualify individuals for housing accommodations under certain laws, allowing them to live with their pet even in pet-restricted housing.
+Housing Benefits - Having an emotional support cat may qualify individuals for housing accommodations under certain laws, allowing them to live with their pet even in pet-restricted housing.
+Under the Fair Housing Act, fees and breed or weight limits generally do not apply to ESAs when you provide a compliant ESA letter.

 Who Qualifies to Have a Cat Certified as an Emotional Support Animal?

 To make sure you can have your emotional support cats with you at home and in other places where your mental or emotional symptoms might require them to be with you, you need to qualify for an ESA letter that you can show landlords and others.
-Some places won't honor an emotional support animal letter as a document proving your medical need for an ESA, but it's good to keep on hand just in case.
-Below we'll go into how to make sure you qualify for a support animal.
+Your ESA letter serves as the documentation you provide when requesting a reasonable accommodation for housing.

 You Need to Have a Mental Health-Related Disability